 Road Trip Must-Haves for Teens and Tweens

 No road trip is complete without snacks.
-After stopping at a few restaurants in Bozeman, we realized it’s more efficient to make a stop at Walmart to load up!
+We made a stop at Walmart to load up!
 We often get the munchies in the car, and I prefer to not go straight for the candy and chips every time.
 My kids and I have always loved Nature Valley granola bars, but now there’s a new guy in town, which fulfills those munchie cravings quite nicely.
 Now at Walmart, there are the new Nature Valley Wafer Bars!
 In Peanut Butter and Peanut Butter Chocolate flavors, these wafers are delish!
 Get layers of crispy wafers mixed with peanut butter and chocolatey goodness for the perfect car snack on your next road trip.

 Drawing/coloring supplies are imperative for keeping a couple of my kiddos happy.
 I have quite the budding artists so we are also sure to keep colored pencils, pencils, sketchpads, and comic book papers in stock.
 If your kids are younger, then coloring books are fantastic, but my kids like using their own creativity and like to draw up a storm.

 Lastly, we never complete a road trip without movies.
 I remember the good ol’ days when we didn’t have DVD players in our car, and we used our imagination.
 In today’s technology age, kids are often happiest when they’re zoned out to a movie with snacks in one hand and something cold to drink in the other.
 Another reason Nature Valley Wafer Bars come in handy.
 They make for great movie snacking!
 We make sure to have a variety of movies on hand, to keep everyone happy.
 I let the kids take turns picking which movie we watch.

 Wherever your road trip adventures take you, I hope our road trip must-haves for teens and tweens will make your list.
 Happy travels!